Congruence relations of GSpin Shimura varieties

-In this paper it is more convenient to work with Shimura datum group theoretically.
-Choose a basis of $V_{\mathbb{R}}$ such that the quadratic form under this basis is given by:
+In this paper it is more convenient to work with the Shimura datum group theoretically.
+Choose a basis of $V_\mathbb{R}$ such that the quadratic form under this basis is given by

-Define $h:\mathbb{S}\longrightarrow \text{SO}(V_{\mathbb{R}})$ to be
+Define $h:\mathbb{S}\longrightarrow\text{SO}(V_\mathbb{R})$ to be

-This cocharacter defines a Hodge structure of $K3$ $type$ (this is the term used by Huybrecht in his book \cite{Huy}) on $V$, which is of weight $0$.
-Then by the Kuga-Satake construction we have a lifting of $h$ to GSpin$(V_{\mathbb{R}})$, giving rise to a Hodge structure of weight $1$ on the Clifford algebra
+This cocharacter defines a Hodge structure on $V$, which is of weight $0$.
+Then by the Kuga-Satake construction there is a lifting of $h$ to GSpin$(V_\mathbb{R})$, giving rise to a Hodge structure of weight $1$ on the Clifford algebra

 Let $\mu$ be the $\mathbb{C}$-cocharacter defined by $\mu(z)=h(z,1)$.
-We denote the lifting of $\mu$ corresponding to the Kuga-Satake lifting of $h$ by $\mu^{KS}$.
-The conjugacy class of this cocharacter actually descents to $\mathbb{Q}$, so the field of definition of the orthogonal Shimura varieties is just $\mathbb{Q}$.
-For details of these facts, see Madapusi-Pera \cite{MP} section 3.
+Denote the lifting of $\mu$ corresponding to the Kuga-Satake lifting of $\mu$ by $\mu^{KS}$.
+The conjugacy class of this cocharacter actually descents to $\mathbb{Q}$, so the field of definition of the Shimura varieties is just $\mathbb{Q}$.
+For details of these facts, see Madapusi-Pera\cite{MP} section 3.